jonathanhliu21/BikeDashboardPlus/docs/pages/make_yourself.md

 If you do not feel like soldering, you can use a breadboard.

 I did not design a PCB for this schematic.
 Instead, I soldered all of these components onto a prototype PCB, which was hard and time-consuming.
-I may design a custom PCB if I come back to this project.
+I may design a custom PCB later.
 Also, soldering the LED panel is optional as all information displayed there will be displayed on the OLED.

 ## 3D Printing